Case 18 - Double vision and jumping eyes

 Conjugate horizontal left gaze requires both eyes to move to the left in a coordinated manner.
 There are a few steps to this but the end result is activity in left VI and right III to their target muscles - the lateral and medial recti on opposite sides.
 They need a way of communicating this, and this is via the medial longitudinal fasciculus (MLF) - an interneuron connecting two nuclei.
 The full process is as follows:

 Note - adduction is not totally paralysed.
 III can still adduct the eye during convergence, which doesn't involve this pathway.
 The problem is internuclear, and only relevant to conjugate horizontal gaze.
 This is called dissociation of convergence.
-It's important to test convergence in people who can't adduct an eye, or either eye - bilateral INO is quite common, given how close together the MLFs are either side of the midline!
+It's important to test convergence in people who can't adduct an eye.

 The overall effect is shown in the video below.

-Convergence helps us even more in localisation.
+Convergence helps us further in localisation.
 A lesion in the MLF as it ascends through the pons leaves convergence intact - but a lesion higher up in the midbrain can lead to INO with impaired convergence, as the centres involved in convergence can also be damaged at this level.
+If convergence is affected, it suggests a lesion higher up, and is sometimes called an anterior INO.
+If convergence is intact the lesion is lower down - called a posterior INO.

-Other signs that aren't presentWe can sometimes take things further - as the MLF is near many other brainstem structures, and if they are lesioned too, a more complex picture emerges.
+Other signs that aren't presentWe can sometimes take things further by cross-localisation - as the MLF is near many other brainstem structures, and if they are damaged too, a more complex picture emerges.

 One example is when the PPRF is also affected on the same side.
-For a right-sided inferior dorsal pontine lesion the consequence is paralysis of right conjugate gaze (neither eye moves) and also of right eye adduction during conjugate left gaze (right INO).
-The only eye moving horizontally is the left eye which abducts.
+For a right-sided inferior dorsal pontine lesion the consequence is paralysis of right conjugate gaze (neither eye moves) and also failure of right eye adduction during conjugate left gaze (right INO).
+The only eye moving horizontally is the left eye which abducts in left gaze.
 This combination is referred to as one-and-a-half syndrome - because there is paralysis of all of gaze to one side and half of it to the other.
 This is shown in the video below.

 If other structures are then affected we may see additional combinations.
 One is when the facial nerve fibres are affected - they travel backwards and loop around the VI nucleus at the facial colliculus (which looks like a mound in the floor of the 4th ventricle).